-If you are ill or die what will happen to your business?
+If you get ill or die what will happen to your business?
 Do you have your policies for life assurance, critical illness cover, sometimes called key-man insurance?

-- Your business can pay for your life insurance too.
+• Your business can pay for your life insurance too.

 What is relevant life insurance?
 A relevant life insurance policy is a death in service benefit that your employer might offer.
 It is paid for and set up by your employer.
-It pays out a tax-free lump sum if you die or are diagnosed with a terminal condition while you are still employed by the company. - Make sure your Will is up to date, any existing will becomes invalid when you marry.
-If you do not have a valid will, your spouse or partner will not automatically inherit all your assets and may be left with insufficient funds to support themselves.
+It pays out a tax-free lump sum if you die or are diagnosed with a terminal condition while you are still employed by the company.